puppetlabs/puppet-docs/source/puppet/3.8/reference/lang_windows_file_paths.markdown

 Managing files in the `C:\Windows\system32` directory can be problematic.
 The short version is:

 * If you are using **Puppet 3.7.3 or later,** use [the `$system32` fact](/facter/latest/core_facts.html#system32) whenever you need to access the `system32` directory.
 Easy and reliable.
 * If you are using **Puppet 3.7.0 through 3.7.2** but are only using architecture-appropriate packages (32-bit on 32-bit systems, and 64-bit on 64-bit systems), you can access the `system32` directory directly.
-As soon as is practical, you should upgrade to 3.7.3 and start using the `$system32` fact.
+As soon as is practical, you should upgrade to 3.7.3 or later, and start using the `$system32` fact.
 * If you are using **Puppet 3.7.0 through 3.7.2** and are installing the 32-bit package on 64-bit systems, continue reading.

 ### Summary